Flock: A Knowledge Graph Foundation Model via Learning on Random Walks: Experiments

-\textbf{Setup.} We construct a synthetic benchmark \textsc{Petals} to validate the limitations of KGFMs following the node-relation equivariance (\textbf{Q1}).
-The \textsc{Petals} benchmark contains $220$ instances, with each instance including the following elements: 1) a KG $G = (V,E,R)$, which consists of a `central' node $s \in V$, a `stem' $T\subset V$ with query relation $r_0 \in R$, and multiple cyclic `petals', each `colored' with a different pair of relations in $R \setminus \{r_0\}$, 2) an entity prediction query $(h,r_0,?)$ with $h\in \{s\}\cup T$, and 3) two candidate targets $t_1$ and $t_2$ from the same `petal', located at the same distance from $s$.
-An example is shown in \Cref{fig:synthetic-example}.
+\paragraph{Setup.} To validate the limitations of KGFMs with node-relation equivariance (\textbf{Q1}), we construct a synthetic benchmark \textsc{Petals}.
+It contains $220$ instances, each including: \textbf{(1)} a KG $G = (V,E,R)$ consisting of a `central' node~$s$, a `stem' $T\subset V$ with query relation $r_0$, and multiple cyclic `petals', each `colored' with a different pair of relations in $R \setminus \{r_0\}$, \textbf{(2)} an entity prediction query $(h,r_0,?)$ with $h\in \{s\}\cup T$, and \textbf{(3)} two candidate targets $t_1$ and $t_2$ from the same `petal', located at the same distance from $s$.
+An example is in \Cref{fig:synthetic-example}.
 See \Cref{app:synthetic-datasets} for more details.

-\textsc{Petals} is designed such that each instance always admits non-trivial automorphisms, meaning that swapping relations occurring in the same `petal' will result in an isomorphic KG.
+\textsc{Petals} is designed such that each instance always admits non-trivial automorphisms, meaning that swapping relations occurring in the same `petal' results in an isomorphic KG.
 Consequently, any model computing relation invariants will not be able to distinguish between potential links $(s,r_0,t_1)$ and $(s,r_0,t_2)$.
 However, the samples are constructed so that these links are not isomorphic from the graph perspective, making them distinguishable for general link-invariant functions.
-We say a model \emph{successfully solves} an instance if it can classify $(s,r_0,t_1)$ as \textsc{true} and $(s,r_0,t_2)$ as \textsc{false}, and we measure the accuracy in the experiment.
+We say a model \emph{solves} an instance if it can classify $(s,r_0,t_1)$ as \textsc{true} and $(s,r_0,t_2)$ as \textsc{false}.
+For empirical validation, we train $\ultra$~\citep{galkin2023ultra}, $\mgnn(\gF_\text{Path}^{3})$~\citep{huang2025how}, $\trix$~\citep{zhang2024trix}, and $\flock$ from scratch and validate them on the training instances.